-This retrospective activity is used for following up on previous retrospectives action items.
+Following Up on Action Items is used for organizing an action item list.
 Lack of accountability for action items is a common complaint about retrospectives.
-It is a simple and direct way to follow up on previously identified items.
+This activity provides a simple and direct way to follow up on previously identified items.

-– Still pending.
-Things previously identified, but not completed yet.
+* Pending – things previously identified, but not completed yet.

-– Dropped.
-Things that have been dropped.
-It clearly identifies an action item that has not being closed, and will never be.
-The possible reasons: (1) the owner has left the team and no one else picked it up, or (2) the owner states that he/she will not work on it and no one else decides to pick it up
+* Dropped – things that have been dropped.
+It clearly identifies an action item that has not been closed and will never be.
+Possible reasons: (1) the owner has left the team and no one else picked it up, or (2) the owner states that the item will not be worked upon and no one else decides to pick it up.

-Many teams have been following action items, or complaining by not following it.
-Having this as an activity and planned in the retrospective agenda acknowledge its importance.
-Although important, this should be used with cautious, because of its inerrant status reporting style.
+Many teams have been following action items vigorously.
+Others have been complaining by not following it.
+Having this as a checkout activity and planned in the retrospective agenda acknowledges its importance.
+Although important, this should be used with caution, because of its inherent status reporting style.

 Remote-team advice: This activity works well for remote teams.
 Use the tool of your choice to share and track the items.